pschool-in/curriculum/content/grammar/new-topics/adjective-3.md

 Example Hari is "taller than" Krishna.

 When we compare qualities of more than three nouns we add "-est" +"the".
-Example - Hari is "the tallest" boy.
+Example - Hari is "the tallest" boy in the class.

 ## Group